Computing isogenies from modular equations in genus two: Moduli spaces and the deformation map

-In practice, it may be more convenient to work at the level of stacks to recover the deformation map directly, rather than using $G$-invariants uniformizers on~$\Ag$.
-Algorithmically, the choice depends on the degree of the field extension one has to take to add enough level structure to rigidify the stack.
-For instance, if $g=2$ and~$k$ is a finite field, we only need an extension of degree at most~$6$ to get the $2$-torsion, whereas over a number field this could take an extension of degree up to~$720$. \end{rem}
+In practice, it may be more convenient to work at the level of stacks to recover the deformation map directly rather than using $G$-invariant uniformizers on~$\Ag$.
+A key factor in this choice is the degree of the field extension we have to consider in order to rigidify the stack.
+For instance, if~$A$ is an abelian surface and~$k$ is a finite field, we can give~$A$ a full level~$2$ structure over an extension of degree at most~$6$; over a number field, this could take an extension of degree up to~$720$. \end{rem}

-\begin{details} We can also invoke Luna's étale slice theorem as follow.
-By \cref{th:localstruct}, there is a strongly étale representable affine morphism $[V/G] \to \AAg$, which is a pullback of the étale $V/G \to \Ag$, and a $v \in V$ whose image is $y'_1$.
-If $G$ contains non generic automorphisms, then they won't extend to the strict Hensel ring of $\AAg$ at $y'_1$ (see \cref{cor:normal}), and so they will not be automorphisms of the deformations at $y'_1$, hence they will act on the deformation map.